Rho: Mathematics and science

-Chi Rho
+Chi Rho (☧)

 The letter rho overlaid with chi forms the Chi Rho symbol, used to represent Jesus Christ.
+It was first used by Emperor Constantine the Great.
+An example of this can be seen on his standard known as the Labarum.

 Rho with stroke (ϼ)

 The rho with a stroke through its tail is used for abbreviations involving rho, most notably in γϼ for γράμμα as a unit of measurement.